Find jobs, training and business support in your area

 Enterprise Dunedin is offering a free half-hour business clinic.

 Whether you’re a start-up, an established operation or a self-employed worker, you can get support from Enterprise Dunedin’s Business Clinic.

 Bookings are essential for the business clinic, which is available on weekdays.

-Drop into your local Connected centre without an appointment to find out about how government agencies can help you find a job, training or business support.
+Make an appointment to visit your local Connected centre to find out about how government agencies can help you find a job, training or business support.

 MSD/Work and Income Employment Centre